Glossary

 England and Wales only

-Regulations which apply to street collections and which are set out in the Charitable Collections (Transitional Provisions) Order 1974 which many, but not all, local authorities follow.
+Regulations which apply to street collections for money and which are set out in the Charitable Collections (Transitional Provisions) Order 1974.
+Many, but not all, licensing authorities follow the model regulations.

 -